monk-io/docs/docs/lifecycle/running-templates-cluster.md

 ## Conclusion

 We have learned that running workloads in a cluster is almost as simple as running them locally.
-Uncomplicated workloads like MongoDB are not that interesting on their own as Monk can compose multiple different Kits into reusable system Kits.
+Uncomplicated workloads like MongoDB are not that interesting on their own as MonkOS can compose multiple different Kits into reusable system Kits.
 Head to the next guide to learn how to build a small system with Monk.